 Variety is healthy, but within the same category, it is not relevant.
 You might get benefits from eating Gouda Cheese today and Tilsiter cheese tomorrow, your gut won’t notice two different Gouda Cheeses though.

-Which brings me to the next thing the public sucks so much at (in the next chapter)
+Which brings me to the next thing the public sucks so much at, please continue to the next chapter